Jpomz/ENVS318-Applied-R-NatSci/index.md

 : <a href="{{ site.baseurl}}/docs">
   <i class="fa fa-question-circle fa-fw"></i> Course Development Help</a>

-The material is designed to be modify and remixed to create your own courses.
+The material is designed to be modified and remixed to create your own courses.
 Collaborative development and contributions by are welcome.